 At the end of any party, even if it’s taking place in the afternoon, I like serving something to satisfy the sweet tooth.
-We enlisted none other than our friend of to whip up one of her delicious grain-free, dairy-free and refined-sugar free cakes.
+We enlisted none other than our friend Laurel of Sweet Laurel to whip up one of her delicious grain-free, dairy-free and refined-sugar free cakes.
 I can’t even begin to tell you how decadent her cakes taste, and I love that they’re guilt-free.

 She made one of her most popular recipes, her vanilla coconut jam cake, and layered it with coconut whipped cream that was dyed a fantastic shade of pink using beet juice.
 We all shared slices and each bite was heavenly.
 Not to mention that we were thrilled that she brought along her mini sous chef, Nico!
 Here is the cake recipe: